MariolaH/mind-reader/pseudocode.md

 total cards: 6

-essential each card will be the same, only things that changes:
+essentially each card will be the same, only things that changes:

     Atoms
         Header (1, 2, 3, 4, 6)